Tools for Change logo

 • Loan terms, interest rates, and maximum loan amounts not disclosed on website

-• Investment metrics page shows placeholder zeros instead of actual 2024 data, raising transparency concerns
+• Investment metrics page shows placeholder zeros instead of actual 2024 data, raising transparency items to verify

 • Geographic limitation: serves only Miami-Dade County, Florida, excluding entrepreneurs elsewhere